ghi-electronics/Documentation/software/console.md

 ---
 ## Output window

 The DUE Output window is where DUE hardware will talk back to the console.
-The `button` clears the Output window.
+The `eraser` button clears the Output window.

 ![DUE console output](./images/console-output.png)